danielgtaylor/jpeg-archive/README.md

 --------
 You can download the latest source and binary releases from the [JPEG Archive releases page](https://github.com/danielgtaylor/jpeg-archive/releases).
 Windows binaries for the latest commit are available from the [Windows CI build server](https://ci.appveyor.com/project/danielgtaylor/jpeg-archive/build/artifacts).

-If you are looking for an easy way to run these utilities in parallel over many files to utilize all CPU cores, please also download [Ladon](https://github.com/danielgtaylor/ladon).
+If you are looking for an easy way to run these utilities in parallel over many files to utilize all CPU cores, please also download [Ladon](https://github.com/danielgtaylor/ladon) or [GNU Parallel](https://www.gnu.org/software/parallel/).
 You can then use the `jpeg-archive` command below or use `ladon` directly.
 Example:

 ```bash
 # Re-compress JPEGs and replace the originals